sjml/dotfiles/resources/README.md

 [Fira Code](https://github.com/tonsky/FiraCode) is nice, but I'm not a fan of programming ligatures.
 Most applications let you turn them off, but macOS's Terminal.app, inexplicably, does not.
 So this is a version of the font with the all contextual alternate characters removed.
 It's generated from [a minimal fork of the original repo](https://github.com/sjml/FiraCode).
 (I could have also just changed to a different terminal emulator, but one change at a time.)

+There's also a [Nerd Font](https://www.nerdfonts.com/) patched version of Fira Mod here, for people who like that sort of thing (still no ligatures).

-(I am also aware of the ligature-less nature of the original Fira Mono, but want to retain the otherwise-nice box-drawing characters and other things from Fira Code.)
+(I am also aware of the ligature-less nature of [the original Fira Mono](http://mozilla.github.io/Fira/), but want to retain the otherwise-nice box-drawing characters and other things from Fira Code.)

 ## Terminal.app Profile
-`SJML.terminal` sets up the macOS Terminal.app to my liking, and uses the hacked version of Fira Code in this directory.
+`SJML.terminal` sets up the macOS Terminal.app to my liking, and uses Fira Mode from this directory.

 ## Office Templates
 Templates for MS Office.
 Set the location in Word's Preferences -> File Locations -> User Templates.

 ## Xcode Templates
 Templates for Xcode. `ln -s ~/.dotfiles/resources/Xcode\ Templates ~/Library/Developer/Xcode/Templates/Custom`

 ## notification-images
 Used in the notification banners for [my little wrapper that reports on long-running command-line stuff](../bin.homelink/notify).
 Just swiped from Apple's standard emojis.